Lucas-Haubert/Research_Internship_UiO_2023/README.md

 ## Problem

 Within this context, it may be needed to model the volatility coefficient $\sigma$, as it gives relevant information about the variability of the prices.
 Several models, from classical to stochastic, exist to model this coefficient.
-Here, the focus is on the hypothesis of local volatility, which assumes that the volatility can be written as a function of the price, i.e. it exists a function a on $\mathbb{R}$ such that:
+Here, the focus is on the hypothesis of local volatility, which assumes that the volatility can be written as a function of the price, i.e. it exists a function $a$ on $\mathbb{R}$ such that:

 $$
 {\large